warotm/warotm/README.md

 - Internal training
   - **ExAcademy ExAData**

-    The program that we trained 20-30 years old people to become data engineers.
-I was DataAnalytics101-AL/ML topic’s trainer and final project mentor.
+    In this programme, MFEC team trained 20-30 years old people to become data engineers.
+I contributed as a DataAnalytics101-AL/ML topic’s trainer and a final project mentor.

   - **Data Café Analytic Trainee**

-    The program that we trained undergrad interns to do data science things.
+    In this programme, we trained no experienced undergrad interns to do data science things.
 Such as web scraping, Python and SQL programming, data visualization, classification model training and object detection.

   - **Alteryx Series**

-    Training on Alteryx as ETL and ML tool in order to achieve team-wide Alteryx Designer Core/Advanced certifications.
+    I was assigned to train the "Alteryx as ETL and ML tool" topics in order to enable team-wide Alteryx Designer Core/Advanced certifications.

 - External training
   - **Microsoft TH** : Analytics in a Day Workshop